beckoningstranger/rappelkiste/README.md

 * Kera Cudmore, for her class on how to write a README and her insight she offered when I contacted her on Slack.

+* Chris Williams, for his peer code review when I asked for it on Slack.

+* Kristy Maulerova, for moral support and feedback during development and when I asked for peer code review on Slack.

+* Ewan Colquhoun, whose [first project's README](https://github.com/EwanColquhoun/wawaswoods/blob/master/README.md) served as a model for this one.

 * The Code Institute tutor team, especially for making me aware of flexbox, which solved so many problems for my page layout.

 * My family, for bearing with me when I dealt with time pressure and frustration.

+* My wife, for putting up with me and proofreading my work.

 [Back to top](<#contents>)